 Do I have to sign a contract?

 No, subscriptions are paid monthly but there is no contract to sign.
-You will however need to join our association, the TAGB at an annual cost of £36; this also covers you for insurance purposes.
-Training and membership of the association does bring with it certain rules and regulations – please see our TAGB rules page for more details.
+You will however need to join your club and our governing body at an annual cost of £36; this also covers you for insurance purposes.

 Where do I buy the equipment from?

 From us.
 Again for insurance reasons the sparring equipment is made to the high specifications of our governing body and so is only available through us.
 The doboks (training suits) are also only available through us as they have the association logo and embroidery on them.
 For details of the equipment available and prices please ask.

 Yes, I (Russ Martin) am a fully qualified instructor and a qualified coach with the National Coaching Federation.
 My qualifications are recognised by the Sports Council of Great Britain.
 All my assistant instructors are also fully qualified and insured, we are all regularly DBS checked and follow strict guidelines on child safety.
 For more information on all the instructors please see the instructors page.